-On the graduate level, the objective of the Department of Clinical Pharmacy Practice is to prepare Doctor of Pharmacy students for leadership roles in clinical pharmacy practice.
+On the graduate level, the objective of the Department of Clinical Health Professions is to prepare Doctor of Pharmacy students for leadership roles in clinical pharmacy practice.
 Individual programs are designed to provide students with the requisite knowledge, skills and attitudes necessary to become an effective practitioner in the clinical setting.

 St. Albert Hall, Room 114